A Note From the Editor

 FluMist Not Recommended This Year by ACIP/CDC

 For the last several years children and adults have had the option of getting the flu vaccine without getting the shot.
 This was accomplished through a nasal spray.
 After reviewing data from the last three years the live (LAIV) nasal mist vaccine was found to have low effectiveness.
-You can read more about here
+You can read more it on the CDC site.

 Some people might use this discovery to reinforce their argument that vaccines don’t work.
 However you could look through another lens and see that vaccines are constantly being monitored and reviewed even after they are approved.
 And to get approved requires years of work and testing.
 Having a vaccine removed from the recommended list shouldn’t be cause for alarm, but rather, reassure us.